okanyilmazAC/SDC-Cathedral-Window/README.md

-# How to include this in your website
+## How to include this on your Website:

 Copy and Paste the following text into your page:
 &LT;img src="https://okanyilmazac.github.io/Interactive-SDC-Cathedral-Window-/ChurchWindow.png" style="width: 1024px; height: auto;">

-# Name the license and author:
+## Name the license and author:
 Title: SDC Cathedral Window 2023
 Author: Okan Yilmaz